Legacy-Edition-Minigames/Minigames/README.md

 ### Game Options

-* Number Of Rounds: The amount of rounds of a game that will run before being sent back to the lobby (currently broken)
+* Number Of Rounds: The amount of rounds of a game that will run before being sent back to the lobby

 * TP Type: 1 teleports people around the center initially, 2 teleports people to random locations